Police patrol Havana in large numbers after rare protests

 HAVANA (AP) — Large contingents of Cuban police patrolled the capital of Havana on Monday following rare protests around the island nation against food shortages and high prices amid the coronavirus crisis.
-Cuba’s president said the demonstrations were stirred up on social media by Cuban-Americans in the United States.
+Cuba’s president said the demonstrations were stirred up on social media by Cuban Americans in the United States.

-Many young people took part in the Sunday protests in Havana, which disrupted traffic until police moved in after several hours and broke up the march when a few protesters threw rocks.
+Sunday’s protests marked some of the biggest displays of antigovernment sentiment in the tightly controlled country in decades.
 Cuba is going through its worst economic crisis in decades, along with a resurgence of coronavirus cases, as it suffers the consequences of U.S. sanctions imposed by former President Donald Trump’s administration.

+Many young people took part in demonstrations in Havana.
+Demonstrations were also held elsewhere on the island, including in the small town of San Antonio de los Baños, where people protested power outages and were visited by President Miguel Díaz-Canel.
+He entered a few homes, where he took questions from residents.

+Authorities appeared determined to put a stop to the demonstrations.
+More than a dozen protesters were detained, including a leading Cuban dissident who was arrested trying to attend a protest in the city of Santiago, 559 miles (900 kilometers) east.
+The protesters disrupted traffic in the capital for several hours until some threw rocks and police moved in and broke them up.

-The demonstrations in Havana and other communities around the tightly controlled country marked some of the biggest displays of antigovernment sentiment in decades, and authorities appeared determined to put a stop to them.
-Internet service was also spotty, possibly indicating an effort to prevent protesters from communicating with each other.
+Internet service was spotty, possibly indicating an effort to prevent protesters from communicating with each other.

-“We’ve seen how the campaign against Cuba was growing on social media in the past few weeks,” President Miguel Díaz-Canel said Monday in a nationally televised appearance in which his entire Cabinet was also present.
+“We’ve seen how the campaign against Cuba was growing on social media in the past few weeks,” Díaz-Canel said Monday in a nationally televised appearance in which his entire Cabinet was also present.
 “That’s the way it’s done: Try to create inconformity, dissatisfaction by manipulating emotions and feelings.”

 In a statement Monday, U.S. President Joe Biden said Cuban protesters were asserting their basic rights.

-‘’We stand with the Cuban people and their clarion call for freedom and relief from the tragic grip of the pandemic and from the decades of repression and economic suffering to which they have been subjected by Cuba’s authoritarian regime,” Biden said.
+“We stand with the Cuban people and their clarion call for freedom and relief from the tragic grip of the pandemic and from the decades of repression and economic suffering to which they have been subjected by Cuba’s authoritarian regime,” Biden said.

 The U.S. urges the Cuban government to serve their people ‘’rather than enriching themselves,” Biden added.